XEDIT: Macro language

-XEDIT macros (scripts) can be written in Rexx, EXEC 2, or EXEC.
+XEDIT macros (scripts) can be written in Rexx, ooRexx, EXEC 2, or EXEC.

 XEDIT exposes the majority of its internal state to the macro environment, allowing macros to easily read and set internal variables that control its operation.

 KEXX

 KEDIT 5 for DOS and OS/2 supports an external Rexx interpreter (native OS/2 Rexx or Quercus Rexx, for DOS only Quercus Rexx replacing the older Mansfield Rexx) and its own rather limited KEXX subset.
 KEDITW 1.6.1 for Windows supports only its own internal KEXX 5.62 version of the Rexx language.
 Macros can be arranged in the .kml file format.

 History

 XEDIT was written by IBM employee Xavier de Lamberterie and was first released in 1980.

 Its predecessor was EDIT SP (SP is an initialism for System Product used by IBM).
 Other key influences were EDIT, the older editor for CMS, and EDGAR, an IBM Program Product editor for CMS.
 XEDIT supported many of the EDGAR commands, SOS (Screen Output Simulation) being a major one.
 XEDIT also supported EXEC 2, the predecessor of Rexx.